Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

 These works represented strong incentives to improve the treatment of dust in chemical evolution models and to identify further cases of gravitationally lensed LBGs which could enable a characterisation as complete as possible of the intrinsic abundance pattern measured in these systems.
-One important ingredient which turned out as necessary to account for the abundances observed in high-redshift systems is differential dust depletion, i. e. the fact that chemical species can be incorporated in different amounts into dust grains.\\
+One important ingredient which turned out as necessary to account for the abundances observed in high-redshift systems is differential dust depletion, i.e., the fact that chemical species can be incorporated in different amounts into dust grains.

-The local ISM shows strong signs of differential depletion\cite{jenkins2009}, which deserves to be considered in theoretical studies of high-redshift galaxies as well.
-A significant improvement in the analysis of the abundance pattern in LBGs and in other lensed systems was the one of Palla et al.\cite{palla2020b}, which took into account the effects of differential depletion in chemical evolution models of starburst galaxies.
-Palla et al.\cite{palla2020b} performed a theoretical study of the abundance pattern observed in a sample of high-redshift starbursts, where the measured abundances were compared with models including dust evolution and where also the effects of different IMFs were tested.
-The latter quantity is known to have a strong impact on the galactic abundance pattern, in particular concerning several elements known to build the bulk of the dust budget in galaxies. \\
+The local ISM shows strong signs of differential depletion \cite{jenkins2009}, which deserves to be considered in theoretical studies of high-redshift galaxies as well.
+A significant improvement in the analysis of the abundance pattern in LBGs and in other lensed systems was the one of Palla et al. \cite{palla2020b}, which took into account the effects of differential depletion in chemical evolution models of starburst galaxies.
+Palla et al. \cite{palla2020b} performed a theoretical study of the abundance pattern observed in a sample of high-redshift starbursts, where the measured abundances were compared with models including dust evolution and where also the effects of different IMFs were tested.
+The latter quantity is known to have a strong impact on the galactic abundance pattern, in particular concerning several elements known to build the bulk of the dust budget in galaxies.

-A clear example of how both differential dust depletion and the IMF affect the abundances in distant starbursts is shown in Fig. ~\ref{fig_sife_pal20}.
-The models shown in Fig. ~\ref{fig_sife_pal20} were aimed to describe starburst galaxies of various baryonic masses, ranging from $10^{10}~M_{\odot}$ to $10^{12}~M_{\odot}$.
-The models shown in the leftmost panels are computed without taking into account dust depletion and are compared to abundances observed in three lensed starbursts at redshift between $z \sim 2.4$ and $z \sim 2.7$ (see the Caption of Fig. ~\ref{fig_sife_pal20} for further details).
+A clear example of how both differential dust depletion and the IMF affect the abundances in distant starbursts is shown in Figure ~\ref{fig_sife_pal20}.
+The models shown in Figure ~\ref{fig_sife_pal20} were aimed to describe starburst galaxies of various baryonic masses, ranging from $10^{10}~M_{\odot}$ to $10^{12}~M_{\odot}$.
+The models shown in the leftmost panels are computed without taking into account dust depletion and are compared to abundances observed in three lensed starbursts at redshift between $z \sim 2.4$ and $z \sim 2.7$ (see the Caption of Figure ~\ref{fig_sife_pal20} for further details).